Rupa05/DataCollection/README.md

 #### 5. def get_movie_rating(movieNameJson):
  It takes an OMDB dictionary result for one movie and extracts the Rotten Tomatoes rating as an integer.
 If there is no Rotten Tomatoes rating, return 0.
  #### 6. get_sorted_recommendations(listMovieTitle):

- ## Authors/authors:
-Richard Daniel Oliva Denis. danielolivadenis@gmail.com

-Course material: University of Michigan in Coursera.
-You can find more information at https://www.coursera.org/learn/data-collection-processing-python/home/welcome